Welcoming Business From Around the World

 Inverted Tariff – Duty paid at the lower tariff rate of the imported component or finished product

-Weekly Entry – Reductions in merchandise processing feeds due to weekly entry
+Weekly Entry – Reductions in merchandise processing fees due to weekly entry

 Tax Savings – Inventory may be exempt from local and state inventory taxes